gitlabhq/gitlabhq/PROCESS.md

 For instance, if 10.5.0 adds a feature, and that feature doesn't work correctly, then this is a regression in 10.5.
 If 10.5.1 then fixes that, but 10.5.3 somehow reintroduces the bug, then this bug is still a regression in 10.5.
+If the upcoming release is 10.6-RC1, and the fix is not yet merged, then the bug no longer counts as a regression.

 Because GitLab.com runs release candidates of new releases, a regression can be reported in a release before its 'official' release date on the 22nd of the